Volker Bertelmann: 2015–present: Lion, What If and commissioned works

 In 2015, Bertelmann was an artist-in-residence at the MDR Leipzig Radio Symphony Orchestra.
 He created three pieces for them, most notably his collaboration with Múm entitled "Drowning", which they premiered at the Gewandhaus in Leipzig on 27 June 2015.
 In 2016, he was commissioned to create a piece for acclaimed cellist Nicholas Altstädt.
 The piece, "Lost", premiered at Viva Cello in September 2016.

 In 2016, Bertelmann collaborated with Dustin O'Halloran on the score for the Oscar-nominated film Lion.
 The score of the film was nominated for all major awards including the Academy Awards, Golden Globes, BAFTAs and Critics' Choice Awards.

 In 2017, he released solo album What If on City Slang and Temporary Residence.
 The album explores the possibilities of his music, inspired by hip-hop, performed by fast and accurate player pianos.
 Bertelmann wrote two pieces for Avi Avital, called Flood and Drought, which premiered at the Schleswig-Holstein Musik Festival in July 2017.

 In 2018, he composed the score for the film Adrift, which is based on the true story of a sailor stranded at sea after a storm.
 Adrift is directed by Baltasar Kormákur and stars Shailene Woodley and Sam Claflin.
 Bertelmann stated, "Collaborating with Baltasar Kormákur was a wonderful experience and he gave me a lot of freedom to find the right sound for the film.
 Adrift tells a story about love and the fragility of human existence, so I wanted to create some sort of instrumental tension to reflect both the darkness and peril, as well as the lightness and love in this film.
 We ended up recording a full string orchestra at British Grove in London and added piano and experimental electronics to create a diverse and dynamic score.
 I'm very happy with the result, and I feel fortunate to have been part of this powerful film."

 In 2019, he created the Hauschka Composer Toolkit sample library with Spitfire Audio, featuring many of his signature sounds.

-2020 had him doing Netflix's blockbuster movie of the summer, The Old Guard starring Charlize Theron, as well as Summerland with Gemma Arterton, Francis Lee's romantic drama Ammonite, and the sci-fi movie Stowaway starring Anna Kendrick and Toni Collette.
+In 2020 he composed the score for the popular Netflix film The Old Guard starring Charlize Theron, as well as Summerland with Gemma Arterton, Francis Lee's romantic drama Ammonite, and the sci-fi movie Stowaway starring Anna Kendrick and Toni Collette.

 In 2022, he scored All Quiet on the Western Front for Netflix, the official Best International Feature Film Oscar-entry for Germany, and War Sailor, both of which were official selections at the Toronto International Film Festival.
 For his work on the former, he won the Academy Award for Best Original Score and the BAFTA Award for Best Original Music.

 He has presented Tiny Desk Concerts twice, in 2010 and 2024.